faisal-bhuiyan/CppND-System-Monitor/README.md

 # CppND-System-Monitor

-A simple system monitor for Linux OS written in C++.
+A basic and simple system monitor for Linux OS written in C++.

 ## ncurses
 [ncurses](https://www.gnu.org/software/ncurses/) is a library that facilitates text-based graphical output in the terminal.
 This project relies on ncurses to display the output.